Waxing Gibbous on

 Moon before ascending node

-7 days after descending node on 25 August 2006 at 21:34 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 8 September 2006 at 11:01 in ♓ Pisces.
+7 days after descending node on 25 August 2006 at 21:34 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 8 September 2006 at 11:01 in ♓ Pisces.

 Moon at southern standstill

 At 13:11 the Moon is meeting its standstill point to reach South declination of ∠-28.705°.
-Over the next 12 days the lunar orbit is going to extend northward to face maximum declination of ∠28.725° at the point of next standstill in ♊ Gemini on 15 September 2006 at 01:28.
+Over the upcoming 12 days the lunar orbit is going to tilt northward to face maximum declination of ∠28.725° at the point of next northern standstill in ♊ Gemini on 15 September 2006 at 01:28.

 Syzygy in 5 days